Leaf1204/notesappfrontend/project4.md

 #### The ispiration behind this app was to provide a platform for parents to document your child(ren)'s immunizations, measurments, illnesses, doctors' instructions (and questions to remember to ask).
 #### Users can make a "note" of every doctor/ dentist/ healthcare visit in one place.
-You never have to worry about lossing health record book.
+You never have to worry about losing health record book.

 #### The backend API was made using Ruby on rails.
 While the front end uses React.